The Black Forest by motorhome from Vitoria with children

 If you are thinking of making a motorhome trip to the Black Forest with children, in this article we tell you about our complete experience travelling with the family from Vitoria-Gasteiz.

-We are a family with two girls aged 6 and 4 and we are making this trip in a Capuchin motorhome, travelling through France to southern Germany.
-Here you will find the detailed itinerary, where to stay, what to see in the Black Forest with children and practical tips for organising your route.
+We are a family with two girls aged 6 and 4 years old and we made this trip on the capuchina motorhome, through France all the way to southern Germany.
+Here you'll find a detailed itinerary, where to stay, what to see in the Black Forest with children and practical tips on how to organise your route.

 🗺️ Motorhome route map